dylwedma11748/JTegraNX/README.md

 7. Copy libusbK.dll from the libusbK-dev-kit to the directory of the Netbeans project.
 8. Do a test run to make sure everything is running correctly.
 9. If everything is working properly build the project.
-10. Download [jarsplice](http://www.java2s.com/Code/Jar/j/Downloadjarsplice040jar.htm) and use it to combine the main JAR file, the library JAR files, the compiled Native and libusbK.dll into one executable JAR file.
+10. Download [jarsplice](http://www.java2s.com/Code/Jar/j/Downloadjarsplice040jar.htm) and use it to combine the main JAR file, the library JAR files, the compiled Native, and libusbK.dll into one executable JAR file.

 To make changes to the UI, open MainUI.fxml using [Scene Builder](https://gluonhq.com/products/scene-builder/).